AJnsm/ajnsm.github.io/CV.md

 ### Professional

+`2022 - Present`
+__Ethereum Foundation |__ Protocol Fellow
+- Modelling value flows with compositional game theory

 `2017 - 2018`
 __SciPost |__ Information Officer
 - SciPost is a completely open scientific publishing company.
 I helped expand the editorial board, profiling and contacting potential new editors.
 (Scipost.org)

 `2015 - 2017`
 __ASML |__ Technology Scholar
-- I was selected as one of 25 graduate students nationwide for a two-year professional development programme, focused on leadership in technology.
+- Selected as one of 25 graduates nationwide for a two-year professional development programme, focused on leadership in technology.

 `2017`
 __SPUI25 |__ Member of the Junior Editorial Board
-- Co-organised and presented monthly events to place academic ideas and research in a cultural context for a broad audience.
+- Co-organised and presented monthly academic & cultural events for a broad audience.
 (Spui25.nl)

 `2016 - 2017`
 __Mediamatic |__ Distiller
-- Designed, built, and demonstrated a bespoke still to be used in artistic olfactory research.
+- Designed, built, and demonstrated a bespoke still for artistic and olfactory research.
 (Mediamatic.net)

 `2014 - 2016`
-__Betabreak |__ Committee member
+__Betabreak at Amsterdam Science Park |__ Committee member
-- Organised and presented monthly debates at Amsterdam Science Park to stimulate cross-disciplinary discussion on science and society.
+- Co-organised and presented monthly, cross-disciplinary discussions on science and society.
 (Betabreak.nl)

 ### Teaching

 `2015`
 __HLZ (Hervormd Lyceum Zuid) |__ Substitute teacher
-- I taught physics and maths at the  high school in Amsterdam in preparation for the graduation exams.
+- High school physics and maths.

 `2013 - 2014`
 __Private tutor__